-The last 10 months have shown us what will be happening month to month with the COVID-19 virus is difficult to predict.
+The last 10 two years have shown us what will be happening month to month with the COVID-19 virus is difficult to predict.
 Thank you for your patience as we navigate the ever-changing guidelines.
-We are still uncertain what our programs will look like during the summer of 2021.

 Below are some FAQs.
 Answers to these questions will be updated as new information is released.

 What are some of the main COVID -19 procedures campers will be expected to follow while at camp?

 All participants and staff of Woolman programs will be expected to:

 - Minimize time spent indoors.
 Meals & activities will occur outdoors as much as possible.

 - Wash hands before and after meals as well as camp activities that involve sharing supplies.